Phalanx (horse): Racing career

 Racing in 1948, Phalanx finished second to Citation in the Jockey Club Gold Cup and in the Empire City International Gold Cup.
 He did not get his first win of the year until November 6, when he captured the Daingerfield Handicap at Jamaica Race Course carrying top weight of 129 pounds.

 Stud record

 Retired to owner Sonny Whitney's stud farm in Kentucky, Phalanx notably sired Career Boy, the 1956 American Champion Turf Horse, and Fisherman, a multiple top-level performer whose wins included the Travers Stakes and Washington, D.C.
 International Stakes.

+According to The Jockey Club records, Phalanx sired 165 winners (64.0%) and 16 stakes winners (6.2%) from 258 named foals.